 In 2020, town shuttles will operate daily from July 1 through October 4.
 All shuttle route and stop information is available at estes.org/shuttles.

 The Rocky Mountain National Park shuttles operate from late May through early October and offer hikers and day-trippers easy access to the most frequented areas of the park.
 Entry fees do apply and park passes are available for purchase at Rocky Mountain National Park Visitor Center and entrance stations.
 You can also buy 1-day, 7-day, and annual passes online here.
 View and download a map of the park shuttles here.

-It is unknown at this time whether the Hiker Shuttle from the Estes Park Visitor Center will be operating this summer.
+The Hiker Shuttle from the Estes Park Visitor Center into Rocky Mountain National Park will not be operating this (2020) summer.
 In order to practice proper social distancing to minimize community spread of COVID-19, the capacity of the shuttle buses in the Bear Lake Corridor will be limited to 15 passengers per trip.

 The largest parking area is the Park & Ride stop located at the Fairgrounds at Stanley Park at 1209 Manford Avenue, just east of Highway 7 and south of Highway 36.
 This parking lot is serviced by the Green and Silver Route daily, while season shuttles are in operation.
 Public restrooms also are found at this location.